 Madisonville is in the midst of a community resurgence from newly renovated homes to new businesses and commercial developments.
 Many homes in Madisonville are affordably priced.
 Home styles range in variety from cape cods to cottage style to brick-style homes.
 Although most homes are older, there have been many in-fill new homes constructed as well as renovations of existing homes.

-Plans are in place to establish a walkable, pedestrian-friendly, mixed-use neighborhood business district at Madison Road and Whetsel Avenue.
-Madisonville’s historic bank building has been restored and now has apartment spaces and a brewery business is planned for the lower level.
-A mixed-use building is in planning stages for the southern side of Madison and Whetsel.
-This 24,000 square foot building will feature apartments and commercial space.
-Upgrades are also in planning stages for the Madisonville Retail Center has also received an upgrade facade.
+Plans are taking place to establish a mixed-use neighborhood business district at Madison Road and Whetsel Avenue.
+Madisonville’s historic bank building has been restored and now has apartment spaces and a brewery on the lower level.
+A mixed-use building is completed on the southern side of Madison and Whetsel.
+This 24,000 square foot building features apartments and commercial space.
+The Madisonville Retail Center has also received an upgrade facade.
 Two more buildings are planned – both are under construction.
 Additional there are new apartments available at the corner of Madison and Stewart.

 Along Red Bank Road, even more development can been seen at the Medpace campus, The Summit (Dolce) Hotel and Red luxury apartments.

 Madisonville is located conveniently off I-71.
 Downtown Cincinnati is approximately 10 minutes away, and the Cincinnati/Northern Kentucky International Airport is a 35-minute drive.
+State Route 50 is short drive from Madisonville, connecting one to the southern edge of downtown Cincinnati in about 15 minutes.
 Queen City Metro Bus service runs several routes through Madisonville daily.
-State Route 50 is short drive from Madisonville, connecting one to the southern edge of downtown Cincinnnati in about 15 minutes.

 A neighborhood Walmart is located on Red Bank Road along with other retail stores and restaurants.
 Nearby Mariemont offers specialty boutiques.
-Kenwood Towne Centre and Sycamore Plaza are both approximately 10 minutes away in Kenwood and provide access to over 200 national restaurants and retailers including Nordstrom’s and Macy’s.
-Downtown Madisonville has several local shops and restaurants, including the popular Lala’s Blissful Bites Bakery, Mad Llama Coffee Shop, The Cheesecakery bake shop, Bad Tom Smith Brewery and the French Rendez-Vous.
+Kenwood Towne Centre and Sycamore Plaza are both about 10 minutes away in Kenwood and provide access to over 100 national restaurants and retailers including Nordstrom’s and Macy’s.
+Downtown Madisonville has several local shops and restaurants, including Mad Llama Coffee Shop, The Cheesecakery bake shop, Bad Tom Smith Brewery and the French Rendez-Vous.
 The Summit, a Dolce Hotel, is located on the Medpace campus (formerly the Nutone chime factory) and offers 239 guest rooms.
 The popular Mazunte Taqueria restaurant is located west of Red Bank Road along Madison Road and has a second location on Madison Road east of Whetsel Avenue.
 The Madison Place is a coffee shop and community meeting space located along Plainville Road.

 is believed accurate, but is NOT guaranteed.